EthanLowenthal/GDS-Lens/README.md

 # GDS Lens

 GDSII and OASIS chip layouts, parsed and rendered in the browser.
-A drop-in custom element wrapping [gdstk](https://github.com/heitzmann/gdstk) compiled to WebAssembly and a WebGL2 renderer.
+A drop-in custom element compiled to pure JS+WASM with a WebGL2 renderer.

-Reading and rendering only.
-Writing layouts is deliberately out of scope.

 ![The viewer: a cell hierarchy tree, a rendered photonic layout, and the layer and display controls](https://raw.githubusercontent.com/EthanLowenthal/GDS-Lens/main/images/example.png)